ComScore

 • Why I Love It: high protein, beginner-friendly, special occasion-worthy

-Homemade salsa, as easy as it is tasty, amps up these steak tacos.
-That being said, we'd totally understand crowning them with pickled onions and avocado (or better yet, guac).
-Serve 'em with hot sauce and sour cream—but you already knew that.
+Homemade salsa, which is as simple as it is tasty, amps up these steak tacos.
+That being said, I'd totally understand crowning them with pickled onions and avocado (or better yet, guacamole).
+Top 'em with hot sauce and sour cream—but you already knew that.

 • Time Commitment: 1 hour